All Guides About Start Here

 1. Pricing to get signups instead of pricing to get revenue

-Free or $1 trials, $5 "early access" pricing, and launching at $9 because "I just want to see if anyone will pay" all optimize for a vanity metric.
-The real validation question is: will someone pay the actual price?
+Free or $1 trials, $5 "early access" pricing, and launching at $9 because "I just want to see if anyone will pay" all chase a feel-good number.
+The real test question is simpler: will someone pay the actual price?
 Price at $9 and you don't know.
-Price at $39 and a conversion is a genuine signal.
+Price at $39 and every paying customer is a real signal.

-2. Anchoring to competitor prices instead of to value delivered
+2. Pegging your price to competitors instead of to the value you deliver

-Competitor pricing tells you what the market currently pays, not what it would pay for a better or more focused solution.
-If the incumbent charges $9 and is a bloated horizontal product you're replacing with something sharper, charging $9 trains customers to compare you on features rather than on the outcome you deliver.
-Price the outcome.
+Looking at what competitors charge tells you what the market pays today, not what it would pay for a better or more focused product.
+If the existing tool charges $9 and is a bloated, do-everything app that you're replacing with something sharper, charging $9 trains customers to compare you on features instead of on the result you deliver.
+Price the result.

 3. Launching with a free plan